My Approach to Relationship Counseling

 When these patterns persist they can erode your relationship causing you to grow distant, disconnected, retreating behind walls of built up anger, hurt and resentment.It is important that you and your partner are open to developing new relationship and communication skills to effectively deal with these differences.

 It is painful when you feel stuck in a negative cycle with your partner, but it doesn’t have to be that way.
-At Relationship Counseling of Walpole I help couples break free from these destructive patterns and work toward creating a loving, respectful relationship while restoring the meaningful connection that you desire.
+At My Marriage Works I help couples break free from these destructive patterns and work toward creating a loving, respectful relationship while restoring the meaningful connection that you desire.

 During our sessions together, you and your partner will start to recognize the behaviors that are keeping you stuck and learn the skills you need to break out of dysfunctional patterns so you can better communicate and connect with each other.